Matagaluega o Aoga a le Setete o Hawaii

 Actual use o the resources for payroll and by either purchasing or encumbering goods or services.

-The $2.18 billion operating budget for fiscal year 2024-25, primarily funded by state tax revenue, covers the day-to-day operations o schools and ofices, from teacher salaries to classroom resources.
+The $2.18 billion operating budget for fiscal year 2024-25, primarily funded by state tax revenue, covers the day-to-day operations o schools and ofisa, from teacher salaries to classroom resources.
 Meanwhile, the CIP budget focuses on the development, maintenance and upgrading o school facilities, funded almost entirely through state bonds.

 Together, these budgets ensure that our schools are equipped to provide a safe, engaging and effective learning environment for all students.
 Learn more about the Department’s budgets below.